 - Any life insurance or income protection where the amount paid is linked to your salary.

-Unless you solely have a defined benefit pension arrangement, your pension will require you to make and regularly review investment choices.
+Unless you only have defined benefit pension arrangements, your pension will require you to make and regularly review investment choices.

 All auto-enrolment pension arrangements and some other pension plans offer ‘default’ funds or investment strategies, designed to spare you the task of making investment decisions.
 The simplicity may appeal to new investors, who aren’t ready to make such investment decisions.

 Research has shown that as many as 90% of newly auto- enrolled savers opt for their provider’s default investment solution.
 If you do the same, remember:

 - You are still making an investment choice, which is to follow the decisions made by the manager of the default fund or strategy.

 - By definition, the default option is not personalised to your particular For example, it takes no account of your other investments.

 - There is no such thing as a standard default fund or strategy: a recent survey found one large pension provider holding 84% of its default fund in shares, while a competitor had just 44%.

 As an alternative to the default ‘choice’ you can actively take investment decisions designed to match your retirement goals.
 Many people who adopt this route rely upon their financial adviser either to make fund recommendations, manage the whole process or appoint a specialist external investment manager.
 You always have the option of DIY management, but in practice this requires time and expertise to avoid serious mistakes.

 A major advantage of the tailored approach is that it allows your pension investments to be integrated into your overall investment portfolio.
 Otherwise you could find yourself, for example, selling Japanese funds from your portfolio while your default investment manager buys into Japan.